-The definitive agreement with Constantine-Carlin was signed subsequent to the period, ended March 31, 2018 (Note 15).
+The definitive agreement with Constantine-Carlin was signed during April 2018.

 The Company may prepay any of the option payments and/or prepay the entire purchase price at any time.

 Although not part of the consideration payable to exercise the option, the Company will pay an additional \$750,000 or equivalent in shares at the Company's option, upon receiving a resource calculation of at least 2.0 million tonnes of indicated (or better) resource on any part of the Constantine-Carlin claims.
 Constantine-Carlin will retain the right to receive a NSR on any future mine production from the Constantine-Carlin claims as follows: 0.5% NSR on base metals and silver and 2% NSR on all other metals including gold.
 Fireweed maintains a right of first refusal on the sale of any NSR royalty from these claims by Constantine and/or Carlin.